 This CPG recommends early detection and referral, comprehensive assessment and treatment of schizophrenia.
-These requires increased awareness among public, healthcare providers and other stakeholders to establish early diagnosis and uninterrupted various form of treatment as well as support to the patients and their caregivers.
+These require increased awareness among healthcare providers, the public and other stakeholders to establish early diagnosis and uninterrupted various forms of treatment as well as support to the patients and their caregivers.
+Patient-centred care and shared decision making are key elements in successful management in schizophrenia.

 However, treatment non-adherence is a widely recognised problem in schizophrenia.
-This includes failure to start treatment programme, default in outpatient clinic appointments and failure to medicate with prescribed APs.
-The outcome of this heart-breaking situation is increase in relapse of psychotic symptoms, hospitalisation, aggression, poor QoL, stigmatisation and premature death.
+This includes failure to start treatment programmes, default in outpatient clinic appointments and failure to medicate with prescribed APs.
+The outcome of this discouraging situation is increase in relapse of psychotic symptoms, hospitalisation, aggression, poor QoL, stigmatisation and premature death.

-Accordingly, Key Performance Index on psychiatrist service of outpatient defaulter rate is being monitored in both primary and secondary/tertiary care under MoH.
-By doing so, effective psychosocial intervention e.g. psychoeducation can be targeted to them.
-This CPG also recommends that depot APs to be prescribed in patients with history of non-adherence in order to improve their outcomes.
-Simultaneously, data on depot prescriptions can be captured easily along with the KPI of defaulted patients as surrogate maker of CPG utilisation based on the recommendation on depot.
-Moreover, the slightly expensive SGA depots with few intolerance issues and longer injection interval should be used more widely in the country.
+Accordingly, a Key Performance Index for psychiatric service i.e. outpatient defaulter rate is being monitored in both primary and secondary/tertiary care under MoH.
+By doing so, effective psychosocial interventions e.g. psychoeducation can be targeted to people with schizophrenia.
+This CPG also recommends that depot APs be prescribed to patients with a history of non-adherence in order to improve their outcomes.
+Simultaneously, data on depot prescriptions can be captured easily along with the KPI of defaulted patients as a surrogate maker of CPG utilisation based on the recommendation of depot.
+Moreover, the slightly expensive SGA depots with few intolerance issues and longer injection intervals should be used more widely in the country.